The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 What is a Jet Ski?

-A Personal Watercraft, commonly known as a Jet Ski, is a small boat that’s propelled by a jet drive engine and is controlled by handlebars that are similar to those in motorcycles.
+A Personal Watercraft, commonly known as a Jet Ski, is a small boat propelled by a jet drive engine and controlled by handlebars similar to those in motorcycles.
+Jet Ski became synonymous with the PWC after Kawasaki launched its first personal watercraft under the brand name in 1974.

-Newer models boast of a horsepower rating similar to large outboard engines and accelerate like a Harley Davidson motorbike.
+Since then, Jet Skis have undergone a dramatic transformation.
+They have gotten bigger, faster, and meaner.
+Newer models boast a horsepower rating similar to large outboard engines and accelerate like a Harley Davidson motorbike.

-In fact, a lot of people these days look at Jet Skis as an affordable alternative to powerboats.
-You can get yourself a Jet Ski for fraction of the cost of a used powerboat.
+Many people nowadays consider Jet Skis an affordable alternative to powerboats.
+You can get a Jet Ski for a fraction of the cost of a used powerboat.
+It’s easier to fuel, tow, store, and maintain.
+Moreover, you can do pretty much everything with a Jet Ski that you can do with a boat.

-Specialized fishing Jet Skis are fitted with an accouterment of fishing accessories making them capable of everything from bass fishing on the lake to fishing for Bluefin in offshore waters.
-(Click here to know more about Jet Ski fishing.)
+You can cruise on the water, tow a single rider tube, or chill at the cove, and nowadays, you can even fish with it.
+Specialized fishing Jet Skis are fitted with an array of fishing accessories, making them capable of everything from bass fishing on the lake to fishing for Bluefin in offshore waters.
+(Click here to learn more about Jet Ski fishing.)

-What else lets you make 20-feet dives in the air in the middle of a large swell?
+It’s an intimate experience, as many seasoned Jet Skiers say.
+What else lets you make 20-foot dives in the air in the middle of a large swell?

 How do Jet Skis work?

 In concept, a Jet Ski works just like a Jet aircraft.
-It sucks in a large amount of water through an intake and the same water is released under high pressure through a much smaller outlet, which provides it with the thrust.
+It sucks in a large amount of water through an intake, and the same water is released under high pressure through a much smaller outlet, which provides it with the thrust.
+It hardly has any working parts under the planar, making it less likely to malfunction on the water.

+Even for reversing, the jet ski relies on a simple mechanism called the ‘thrust deflector’, similar to a bucket and eliminating the need for an expensive gearbox.
 So, when you switch from forward to reverse, the engine on a ski does not undergo the stressful load/unload cycle as in a boat engine.

 The Pros and Cons of a Jet Ski

 A lot of people throw around the idea of owning a personal watercraft.
 But reconsider their decision at the last minute because they develop doubts about it.
+Let’s face it.
+Fast, powerful machines aren’t everybody’s cup of tea.
+Not that Jet Skis are getting any cheaper, either.

-Not that Jet Skis are getting any cheaper either.
-The last thing you need is to spend $10000 and end up with something that you don’t even use once a year.
+The last thing you need is to spend $10000 and end up with something you don’t even use once a year.

 Here are some pros and cons of Jet Skis that might help you understand it better.